 Left Colic Artery

 The sigmoid artery anastomoses with the descending branch of the left colic artery to help supply the distal aspect of the descending colon.
 The sigmoid artery typically consists of 2 to 4 branches, the superior of which is called the superior sigmoid artery.
-The path these arteries take are inferior, obliquely and to the left, crossing over the psoas major, left ureter and left internal spermatic vessels.
+The path these arteries take is inferior, obliquely, and to the left, crossing over the psoas major, left ureter, and left internal spermatic vessels.